nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:
 1. The _Result Display_ will show a success message.
-2. All employees will be removed from Employee Directory section in the _Main View_.
+2. All employees will be removed from Employee Directory inside the _Main View_.

 {Screenshot}

 #### 3.12 Listing all archived employees : `c-archive-list`

-Shows a list of all archived employees in Employee Directory section in the _Main View_.
+Shows a list of all archived employees in Employee Directory inside the _Main View_.

 Format: `c-archive-list`